PrestaShop/prestashop-specs/content/1.7/back-office/dashboard/dashboard-configure.md

 #### Call to action

- - **Save** - when pressed, if the fields are input correctly, will show the following: "The settings have been successfully updated.".
+ - **Save** - When pressed and if there is no error, the following success message is displayed: "The settings have been successfully updated." and the form is saved.